MFR-Technologies-Pty-Ltd/simplenode/README.md

 # simplenode
-An opensource management platform for vCluster
+An management platform for vCluster